io-reyes/whenvote/README.md

 In lieu of email/text reminders, when.vote generates ICS calendar files that you can import into popular calendar platforms like Google Calendar, Apple Calendar (formerly iCal), and Microsoft Outlook.

+when.vote also has an Atom feed for each state, which is updated whenever a new election is posted for that state.

 ## Credits